redkyn/assigner/TUTORIAL.md

     1. The Canvas server to use, typically of the form `<institution name>.instructure.com`.
     2. A Canvas API access token.
 As with GitLab, you must generate one of these yourself.
 Assigner provides a URL to the page where you can do that.

+In addition, you will need to [configure GitLab with your SSH public key](https://docs.gitlab.com/ce/ssh/README.html).

 ### Adding students to the roster

 Once you have set up Assigner for your course, you should add students to your course roster so that you can assign them homework!